Åsa Waldau: Connection with the Knutby murder

-In January 2004, Waldau's sister Alexandra Fossmo was murdered, along with her neighbour and employer Daniel Linde.
-Later, Sara Svensson, nanny for the children of Alexandra's husband Helge Fossmo, confessed to the murders.
-She claimed she acted under the influence of Helge with whom she was having an affair (but who was also having an affair with Linde's wife, Annette.)
+In January 2004, Waldau's sister, Alexandra Fossmo, was murdered, along with her neighbour and employer Daniel Linde.
+Later, Sara Svensson, nanny for the children of Alexandra's husband, Helge Fossmo, confessed to the murders.
+She claimed she acted under the influence of Helge, with whom she was having an affair (but who was also having an affair with Linde's wife, Annette).

-Helge Fossmo (allegedly with help from Waldau) exploited his extra-marital relationship with Svensson to manipulate her into going forward with the assassination.
+Helge Fossmo (allegedly with help from Waldau) exploited his extramarital relationship with Svensson to manipulate her into going forward with the assassination.
 He claimed to get text messages from God on his cellphone, which told him Svensson would not get mercy from God if she did not kill Alexandra (his wife) and their neighbour, Daniel Linde.

-In 2004, Fossmo was arrested, prosecuted and sentenced to life in prison for conspiracy of murder and Svensson was sentenced to psychiatric care.
-Although Waldau was a close associate of Fossmo, there was null investigation or evidence linking her involvement to the murder plot and she was never prosecuted – at trial, prosecutor Anne Sjöblom maintained this 'close association' (and Waldau's self-anointed title 'the Bride of Christ') be withheld from the official record.
+In 2004, Fossmo was arrested, prosecuted, and sentenced to life in prison for conspiracy to murder, and Svensson was sentenced to psychiatric care.
+Although Waldau was a close associate of Fossmo, there was a null investigation and no evidence linking her involvement to the murder plot and she was never prosecuted—at trial, prosecutor Anne Sjöblom maintained this 'close association' (and Waldau's self-anointed title, "the Bride of Christ") be withheld from the official record.

 Celebrity

 After the murders, Waldau continued to be very reclusive.
 She refused to be interviewed by newspapers and only appeared without speaking in the TV4 documentary A Fall from Grace.
 Her first appearance was at the trial in May 2004, speaking in court as a relative of her sister who had been murdered.
 She admitted that she had 'tested' whether she might be the Bride of Christ, an idea she attributed to Helge Fossmo.

 In September 2004, Waldau was featured in a one-hour interview program on Sveriges Television by Stina Lundberg Dabrowski.
 The public's reaction was quite negative; Waldau came across as 'cold' and 'unfeeling'.

 In March 2005, Waldau inspired the sect to open a spa.
 In November she released a music CD containing songs from the church of Knutby.
-In December she appeared on a discussion panel at the celebration of 175 year Aftonbladet, introduced there by Jan Guillou as Sweden's most maligned person in modern times.
+In December she appeared on a discussion panel at the celebration of 175 years Aftonbladet, introduced there by Jan Guillou as Sweden's most maligned person in modern times.

 In June 2006, the talk-show host Lennart Persson invited Waldau to his last installment of Debatt on national television, where she got into exchanges with Janne Josefsson and with Bert Karlsson.
 Bert Karlsson later that year invited her to his own program on the cable channel TV8.
 In October 2007 he published Waldau's autobiography, Kristi brud: vem kan man lita på?
 (English: Bride of Christ: whom can one trust?).

 In April 2021, HBO Europe premiered Swedish-American docuseries, Pray, Obey, Kill, investigating the January 2004 Knutby murder.
 The series is primarily focused on Helge Fossmo and Åsa Waldau's involvement in the murder.
 Even though Waldau is featured in all six episodes, she declined to participate in the docuseries.
 Waldau remains a free woman and has changed her name.